team-mayes/atesa/docs/the_config_file.rst

 		**settings.topology**: the name of the topology file, as a string

-	These CV evaluations are only ever performed on coordinate files with a single frame (not multi-frame trajectories).
-It is up to the user to ensure that each item in *cvs* returns exactly the desired CV value as a float or integer (and not, for example, a one-length list containing that value).
+	ATESA will handle making sure that the CV definitions are only ever used to evaluate a single frame at a time, but it is up to the user to ensure that each item in *cvs* returns exactly the desired CV value as a float or integer (and not, for example, a one-length list containing that value).
 For example, the following value of *cvs* would interpret the interatomic distance between atoms 1 and 2 as CV1, the difference between the distances 3-to-4 and 5-to-6 as CV2, and the angle formed by atoms 7-8-9 as CV3 (all on one line):

         ::